Lasorda, fiery Hall of Fame Dodgers manager, dies at 93

 Born Thomas Charles Lasorda on Sept.
 22, 1927, in Norristown, Pennsylvania, his pro career began when he signed with the Philadelphia Phillies as an undrafted free agent in 1945.
 He missed the 1946 and ’47 seasons while serving in the Army.

-Lasorda returned in 1948 and once struck out 25 players in a 15-inning game.
+Lasorda returned in 1948 and once struck out 25 in a 15-inning game.
 In his next two starts, he struck out 15 and 13, gaining the attention of the Dodgers, who drafted him from the Phillies.
 He played in Panama and Cuba before making his major league debut on Aug.
 5, 1954, for the Brooklyn Dodgers.
 Although he didn’t play in the 1955 World Series, he won a ring as a member of the team.

 Lasorda pitched for the Dodgers for two seasons before the Kansas City Athletics bought his contract.
 He was traded to the Yankees in 1956 and sent down to the Triple-A Denver Bears before being sold back to the Dodgers in 1957.
 During his time with the Bears, Lasorda was influenced by manager Ralph Houk, who became his role model.